FireSquid6/inkdocs/notes/working.md

 ## New Intelligent Router System

+See ./page.svg for a "skeleton" of how a page should look.
+The green represents the base html defined by this user.
+This is never changed.
+The purple represents the layout defined by the user.
+This only changes when it needs to.
+The blue represents the actual contnet of the page.
+This only changes if a request to a page with a different layout is made.
+The blue represents the actual content of a page.

 - ( ) New Layouts
   - A "layout" exports two functions:
   - `page` - which takes in a `content`, `metadata`, `filepath`, and `artifacts`